-Using the logo on your product design and packaging leaves an important mark on your company’s image.
+Effective use of the logo on your product design and packaging leave an important mark on your company’s image.
 Packaging should be professionally designed by professional designers.
 Do not cut corners here.

-You could avoid all this and save lots of time and money by engaging someone to design professional packaging for your products.
+You can avoid all this and save lots of time and money by engaging someone to design professional packaging for your products.

-Some people move ahead boldly thinking they have a killer product which would sell on its merits and not the packaging.
-Please do not get lured by this myth.
+Some people move ahead with an assumption that they have a killer product which would sell on its merits and not packaging.
+Do not get lured by this myth.

 Even if your product really has great merits, it is only a matter of time when competition comes up with better stuff.
-Remember, people buy better looking stuff than on merits.
+Remember, people buy better-looking stuff.
+Merits and demerits are established later.

-This also does not mean that your logo can compensate for a shoddy, uncompetitive or overpriced product but the trust factor evoked by a logo could be a subtle sales driver.
+Surely your logo cannot compensate for a shoddy, uncompetitive or overpriced product but the trust factor evoked by a logo could be a subtle sales driver.

-Using the logo on your marketing collateral such as flyers, brochures, catalogs, folders etc is very important to visibility of your brand.
-As with all other types of usages, here also you need to ensure that brand consistency guidelines are adhered to.
+For brand visibility, it is essential to use the logo on your marketing collateral such as flyers, brochures, catalogs, folders etc. As with everything else, you need to ensure the brand consistency guidelines are adhered to.

-Cheap quality marketing collateral, especially where the colours of logo are not consistent, harms your brand image.
+Cheap quality marketing collateral, with inconsistent colors of the logo, harms your brand image.
 It shows your company or product or service in a poor light.

 Use your logo like a very precious item and give it its due respect at all the places it is used.
 You can be sure that your respect for your won logo will surely deliver rewards to you.